Key takeaways

 Current Leaders:

-- LangChain/LangGraph for ecosystem breadth and observability
+- LangChain/LangGraph for ecosystem breadth, observability, and now stability (1.0)

-- CrewAI for production multi-agent automation
+- CrewAI for production multi-agent business automation

 - LlamaIndex for document understanding and RAG